Skip to main content

 Appearance and Taste

-Oregano – sometimes called wild marjoram, dost or blue haze – is a herbaceous plant with a growth height of about twenty to sixty centimeters.
-The evergreen semi-shrub has numerous umbel-like inflorescences on which the leaves and flowers grow.
+Oregano – sometimes called wild marjoram or origanum – is a herbaceous plant which grows to a height of about twenty to sixty centimeters.
+The evergreen subshrub has numerous umbel-like inflorescences on which the leaves and flowers grow.

-Both leaves and flowers have a pleasant spicy-aromatic smell that attracts bees, butterflies and other insects.
-You can use both the fresh leaves and the flowers to flavor food and as a medicinal remedy.
-Classically, however, the dried leaves are used in a rubbed form.
+Both leaves and flowers have a pleasant aromatic smell that attracts bees, butterflies and other insects.
+You can use both the fresh leaves and flowers to flavor food and as a medicinal remedy.
+Classically, however, the leaves are picked and then used in dried form.

-The taste of oregano is strong, slightly bitter and spicy.
-In the dried state, it is more intense, because the content of essential oils is more concentrated.
-Even small amounts of the rubbed spice give dishes a fine-tart aroma.
+The taste of oregano is strong, slightly bitter and pungent and this becomes more intense when the herb is dried because the content of essential oils becomes more concentrated.
+Even small amounts of the dried herb can give dishes a delicately sharp flavor.

-The intense flavor distinguishes the spice plant from its close relative majoram, which has a mild, slightly sweet aroma.
-Both herbs belong to the plant genus Dost and have a similar appearance.
-This is where the name wild marjoram comes from, which is often used for oregano.
+This intense flavor distinguishes the aromatic plant from its close relative majoram, which is mild and slightly sweet.
+Both herbs belong to the Origanum genus and have a similar appearance.
+This is why the term wild marjoram is often used to refer to oregano.
 However, these are two different plants.

 How to Pronounce "Oregano"